 State law limits investments in commercial paper to the top two ratings issued by nationally recognized statistical rating organizations.
 The Authority has no investment policy that would further limit its investment choices.
-As of year end, the Authority held \$82,478 in investment pools that were not rated.
+As of year end, the Authority held \$84,312 in an investment pool that was not rated.